William Page (politician)

-William Humphrey Page (1848 – 26 October 1925) was a British-born Indian Judge and Australian politician.
+William Humphrey Page (1848 – 26 October 1925) was an Irish-born Indian Judge and Australian politician.

 Page was born in 1848.
 Following legal training in London, he served as a justice at the Bombay High Court.
 In 1897 he was elected to the Tasmanian House of Assembly, representing the seat of Hobart.
 He served until his defeat in 1900.

 He died in 1925 in Bruges, Belgium, having survived the occupation during World War One.
 His son was the noted legal writer and prison reformer Sir Leo Page.